E-bx-Consulting-LLP/AwsExamples/README.md

 - Code, project and solution structure
 - Templating tools, so the codebase maintains consitency across the solution
-- AWS serverless stacks, so Lambda and FarGate (ECS)
+- AWS serverless stacks, so Lambda and Fargate (ECS)
 - Deploying to AWS from Azure DevOps, so joining up an end-to-end provision, build, test, deploy (and test again) pipeline

 # Areas of focus